Where to Sell Rare Coins | Rare Coin Buyer – Las Vegas, NV

-Coins were believed to be introduced as a means of payment around the 5th century BCE.
-The Lydians were considered the first to mint coins as provided in the historical accounts written by Herodotus.
-At the same time, Aristotle claims Demodike of Kyrme, the wife of King Midas of Phrygia, was the first to do so.
-However, according to numismatists, the first coins were made on the Greek island of Aegina, possibly by local rulers or King Pheidon of Argos.
+The use of coins as a means of payment was first introduced around the 6th or 5th century BC.
+However, who invented coins is still relatively unknown.
+According to the Greek writer Herodotus, Lydians were the first to mint coins in the form of electrum coins—an alloy of gold and silver.
+Meanwhile, Aristotle claimed that the wife of King Midas of Phrygia, Demodike of Kryme, was the first to mint coins.
+However, numismatists believe that the first coins were produced on the Greek island of Aegina, possibly by King Pheidon of Argos or local rulers.

 Famous Rare Coins

-Here are some of the top rare coins worth a large sum of money when sold to a reputable coin-buying establishment.
+Here are some of the top rare coins that are worth noting.

 1933 Saint-Gaudens Double Eagle

-At the time of the Great Depression, President Franklin D. Roosevelt removed the country from the gold standard in 1933 and ordered the melting of all gold coins.
-Approximately a dozen were never returned to the mint or were smuggled out by enterprising employees, which significantly includes the Saint Gaudens Double Eagle.
-This was discovered in 1992 and confiscated by the Secret Service.
+At the height of the Great Depression in 1933, President Franklin D. Roosevelt pulled the country out of the gold standard and rescinded all gold coins for melting.
+However, about a dozen coins never made it back to the Mint.
+Instead, they were said to be smuggled by opportunistic employees.
+One of the said coins reappeared in 1992 and was seized by the Secret Service.

 1804 Draped Bust Dollar